-Medici Archive Project Fellowships
+The Medici Archive Project Fellowships 2026-2027

-SAMUEL H. KRESS FELLOWSHIPS (2)
+TWO SAMUEL H. KRESS FELLOWSHIPS (2)

-Thanks to the continued support of the Samuel H. Kress Foundation, The Medici Archive Project is offering two fellowships for graduate and/or pre-doctoral students to undertake specialized archival research on-site at the Archivio di Stato as well as other archival collections housed in Florence and across Tuscany.
+Thanks to the continued support of the Samuel H. Kress Foundation, the Medici Archive Project is offering two fellowships for graduate and/or pre-doctoral students to undertake specialized archival research on-site at the Archivio di Stato as well as other archival collections housed in Florence and across Tuscany.

-These fellowships are especially aimed to provide graduate and pre-doctoral students in art and architectural history with the opportunity to examine original source materials, receive scholarly guidance from MAP Staff, present their findings at MAP-sponsored conferences and workshops, and enroll in MAP’s Paleography and Archival Studies Seminar.
+These fellowships are especially aimed to provide graduate and pre-doctoral students in Art and Architectural History with the opportunity to examine original source materials, receive scholarly guidance from MAP Staff, present their findings at MAP-sponsored conferences and workshops, and enroll in MAP’s Paleography and Archival Studies Seminar.

-Fellows will be asked to participate at academic and scholarly activities (conferences, workshops, lectures) at the Medici Archive Project.
+During this tenure, fellows will be asked to participate at academic and scholarly activities (conferences, workshops, lectures) at the Medici Archive Project.

 The fellowship stipend is USD 8,000.